FAQs

 Archdale Civic Association FAQs

-The ACA (Archdale Civic Association) is a voluntary membership organization for the Archdale community dedicated to the maintenance and beautification of public spaces, addressing community concerns, and strengthening our sense of community.
+The ACA (Archdale Civic Association, Inc.) is a voluntary non-profit membership organization for the Archdale community dedicated to the maintenance and beautification of public spaces, addressing community concerns, and strengthening our sense of community.

 An HOA is an organization for its subdivision or planned community that makes and enforces rules for the properties and its residents.
 Those who purchase property within an HOA’s jurisdiction automatically become members and are required to pay dues, known as HOA fees.

-A civic association is a voluntary membership organization that may also have a fee or due, but it is optional to participate.
+A civic association is a voluntary membership organization that may also have a fee or due, but it is optional to join.

-The ACA is responsible for maintaining public spaces, responding to community concerns and requests, and representing the community at the local and state level.
+The ACA is maintaining public spaces, responding to community concerns and requests, and is representing the community at the local and state level in a limited capacity.

 Bylaws are the governing rules by which a corporation or organization operate.
-The ACA bylaws define ACA authority and purpose, membership, roles and responsibilities of the ACA Board, and meeting requirements.
-Updating the ACA bylaws is a priority for the 2021 ACA Board.
+The ACA bylaws (updated 11/2022) define ACA authority and purpose, membership, roles and responsibilities of the ACA Board, and meeting requirements.

 The ACA Board cannot decide to have Archdale annexed.
 That decision will be made by Archdale residents.
 The ACA has no current position on annexation because we have not been presented with the pros and cons, nor are we aware of any current action to attempt annexation.